shipengqi/commitizen/README.md

 Download the pre-compiled binaries from the [releases page](https://github.com/shipengqi/commitizen/releases) and copy them to the desired location.

-Then initialize this tool to git-core as git-cz:
+Then install this tool to git-core as git-cz:
 ```
 $ commitizen init
 ```